glycoinfo/www/README.md

-# Glycoinfomatics-oriented Resources Site
+# Portal for Glycoinformatics

-* Web site for glycoinformaticians.
+* Resources site for glycoinformaticians.

 ** This web site provides a resources for glycoscience research.